EARN EXTRA MONEY as an ELECTION WORKER!!

-You will work in polling locations that have been fully inspected and comply with all requirements as directed by the Secretary of State.
+You will work in polling locations that have been fully inspected and comply with all requirements as directed by the Ohio Secretary of State.
 These locations include public schools, churches, township halls, fire stations, and other public buildings.
-You can choose to work the entire county, either end of the county (west or east), or only in your precinct.
+You can choose to work in polling locations throughout the entire county, at either end of the county (west or east), or only in your precinct.

 HOW MUCH will you be paid?

 - $15.00 per training class held within 30 days prior to the election

 - $125.00 for working as a PEO on Election Day

 - $10.00 extra for PEO (not the same party of the VLM) who rides along with the VLM on election night to the BOE office to return and assure the security of ballots & supplies